zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 		- To Fixed Amount
 		- By Percentage of the original price
 		- To Percentage of the original price
-Let’s take an example, to give a discount of $10 or to $10 for every X points and apply the discount 5 times maximum per product, you can configure as below:
-•	Choose “Discount Type”: "By a fixed amount" or "To a fixed amount"
-•	Fill in field "Discount Amount": 10
-•	Fill in field "Uses Allowed Per Product": 5
+Let's take an example, to give a discount of $10 or to $10 for every X points and apply the discount 5 times maximum per product, you can configure as below: o	Choose "Discount Type": "By a fixed amount" or "To a fixed amount" o	Fill in field "Discount Amount": 10 o	Fill in field "Uses Allowed Per Product": 5
 => With the discount "By a fixed amount" of $10.00 and "Uses Allowed Per Product" equal to 5, a $200.00 product will have its price down to $90.00 for the first time of spending points, to$180.00 for the second time and so on until reaching $150.00 for the last time (5th time).

 After being saved, the rule which has just been created will be shown as below: